BretFisher/kubernetes-mastery/slides/assignments/03deploywordsmith.md

 .footnote[Wondering what this app is all about?
 <br/>
-It was a demo app showecased at DockerCon Europe 2017 in Copenhagen.]
+It was a demo app showecased at DockerCon]

 ---